 It really goes without saying that if you increase the number of branches that you would like to have removed from your tree, you will be charged more.
 That doesn’t mean if you have two branches you’ll be charged double and three branches you’ll be charge triple.
 Tree services price this type of work on a job by job basis and if they’re removing 1 branch and just have to do one or two more, the cost will increase, but not dramatically.

-Do tree trimming services charge by the hour?
+Do branch cutting services charge by the hour?

-The short answer is no. Tree trimming services charge by the job and not be the hour.
-It is possible that an individual tree service has their own unique way of working out how many hours a job is going to take and what they charge per hour, but this certainly is not an industry standard hourly rate.
+The short answer is no. Tree trimming services charge by the job and not by the hour.
+It is possible that an individual tree service has its own unique way of working out how many hours a job is going to take and what they charge per hour, but this certainly is not an industry-standard hourly rate.

 This is because every tree business is different.
-They have a different number of employees, different overheads, different equipment and the cost of the running their businesses varies greatly.
-One tree business might do the same job in half the time, but charged twice as much per hour.
+They have a different number of employees, different overheads, different equipment, and the cost of running their businesses varies greatly.
+One tree business might do the same job in half the time but charge twice as much per hour.
 The job would cost the same amount of money, but again it just depends on the business.

-Will I need a permit from the city?
+Will I need a permit to remove a tree branch?